snoidetx/snoidetx.github.io/index.md

 # Work and Internship Experiences
 ## National University of Singapore, Teaching Assistant (Aug 2020 - Present)
+- Assisted professors in preparing and facilitating teaching of module CS2040, a course to equip students with knowledge on basic data structures and algorithms in computing
-- Led laboratory sessions for CS2040S Data Structures and Algorithms to teach undergraduate students and mark their assignments
+-	Supervised weekly laboratory sessions for students to get hands-on experience on using certain data structures and algorithms and marked their assignments

 ## Agency for Science, Technology and Research, Researcher (Mar 2018 - Feb 2019)
 - Conducted research on possibilities of using Lock-in Thermography Technique to detect 3-dimensional geometries of an object and evaluated its practicability of being applied to real life scenarios